Millbourne, Pennsylvania: Climate

 The hottest month of the year is July with an average high of above 77 °F (25 °C).
 The coldest month of the year is January with an average high of below 49 °F (9 °C).

 A wet day in Millbourne is defined as having at least 0.04 in of liquid or liquid-equivalent precipitation.
 The frequency of wet days varies throughout the year, with the wetter season lasting 4.9 months from March 31 to August 28, where there is a greater than 29% chance of a given day being wet.
 July is the month with the highest number of wet days in Millbourne, averaging 11.1 days with at least 0.04 in of precipitation.
 On the other hand, the drier season lasts 7.1 months from August 28 to March 31, with January having the fewest wet days, averaging 7.1 days.
 Among the wet days, rain alone is the most common form of precipitation, occurring throughout the year, with July having the highest number of rainy days, averaging 11.1.
 The peak probability of rain alone is 37% on July 29.

 Millbourne measures snowfall accumulated over a 31-day period centered around each day of the year, showing significant seasonal variation.
 The snowy period spans 4.3 months from November 21 to March 30, with a minimum sliding 31-day snowfall of 1 in.
-February receives the highest snowfall in Millbourne, averaging 6.3 inches.
+February receives the highest snowfall in Millbourne, averaging 6.3 in.
 Conversely, the snowless period covers 7.7 months from March 30 to November 21, with August 1 experiencing the least snow, averaging 0 in of total accumulation.